xissburg/Ogre_glTF/README.md

 //You can creae an Item for a scene by giving the name of the GLB file to look for in the resources Ogre::Item* cesiumMan = glTFLoader->getModelData("CesiumMan.glb", glTFLoaderInterface::LoadFrom::ResourceManager).makeItem(smgr);
 ```

+In case you cloned without `--recursive`, `cd` into the `Ogre_glTF` directory and use `git submodule update --init --recursive` to download dependencies correctly.

 ## Building the source code